studentofstars/Drought-Prediction/README.md

 ## 📌 Project Description

-This project was developed as part of a college mini-project to understand and forecast drought phases in India.
+This project was developed as part of a college mini-project to understand and forecast drought phases in Africa.
 The dataset contains survey-based features, and the target variable is **Drought Phase Classification**.

 **Key Goals:**
 - Build a reliable drought prediction model using scikit-learn